 3) Did the Fed start cutting interest rates because of President Donald Trump?

 Trump hasn’t been shy about communicating the direction he wants the Federal Reserve to take, recently telling reporters that he “would like to see a large cut.”

 He’s also publicly railed against the Fed’s strategy of raising rates, and had even discussed plans to fire Fed Chair Jerome Powell (whom he appointed) after its December rate hike.
 Many of you, like Twitter user @kswa1987, wanted to know if the decision to cut interest rates is politically motivated.

-Dlugosz pointed out that only people inside the Fed building know for sure what drove the decision.
+Dlugosz pointed out that only people inside the Fed building know for sure what drove the decision to begin cutting rates.

 But Powell told Marketplace’s Kai Ryssdal last year that the Fed operates ”independent of political considerations” — a message he’s stressed repeatedly during his tenure.

 There are reasons the Fed can give that support the argument that its choice isn’t politically driven, Dlugosz said.
 Which brings us to our next question …

 4) If the economy is doing so well, why are we cutting rates?

 Several of you, including Andrew Clark, wanted to know why the Fed began to cut rates if the economy seems to be humming along just fine.
 After all, the Fed typically cuts rates during times of economic downturn.